Working Papers

 with Ambrogio Cesa-Bianchi, Simon Lloyd, and Rana Sajedi

-This paper develops a structural model to study the trend real interest rate in small-open economies.
-Impediments to global capital mobility can drive a wedge between the global trend real interest rate, necessitating country-specific analyses.
-Our specific focus is to quantify the evolution of natural rate of interest in the UK, a small-open international financial centre, relative to the rest of the world.
-The model captures five potential drivers: productivity growth, population growth, longevity, risk premia, and fragmentation of global capital markets.
-Against the backdrop of a decline in global neutral real interest rate of around 3pp in the past half century, the model suggests a more muted decline—of around 2.5pp—in the UK.
-However, looking ahead, increased geo-economic fragmentation poses significant upside risks to UK equilibrium rates, of nearly 0.5pp.
+This paper develops a structural model to study the trend real interest rate in small-open economies, R̃-star.
+Impediments to global capital mobility can drive a wedge between the global trend real interest rate, R-star, and R̃-star, necessitating country-specific analyses.
+Our specific focus is to quantify the evolution of R̃-star in the UK, a small-open international financial centre, relative to R-star in the rest of the world.
+The model captures six potential drivers of R̃-star: productivity growth, population growth, longevity, government debt, risk premia, and fragmentation of global capital markets.
+Against the backdrop of a decline in the global neutral real interest rate (R-star) of around 2.5 p.p. over the past half-century, the model suggests a more muted decline — around 1.5 p.p. — in the UK.
+However, looking ahead, increased geo-economic fragmentation poses significant upside risks to UK equilibrium rates, of nearly 0.8 p.p..Presented at: University of San Andres Annual Alumni Conference, Bank of England, CEBRA Annual Meeting 2025 (co-author), 5th EUI Alumni Conference in Economics (co-author).

 Work in Progress